piquet8/rt2_assignment1/README.md

 ### Launch folder
 - Here there is the [sim.launch](https://github.com/piquet8/rt2_assignment1/blob/action/launch/sim.launch) that allows to starting the simulation
 ## How to run the code
-To launch the code open a terminal and please run:
+To launch the nodes and the simulation, open a terminal and please run:
 ```
 roslaunch rt2_assignment1 sim.launch
 ```